Blog

 In this article, we will look into what constitutes a privacy policy and how you can craft a GDPR-compliant privacy policy for your cloud-hosted company.

-What is GDPR Privacy Policy?
+What is GDPR Privacy Policy/ Privacy Notice?

-Articles 12, 13, and 14 of the GDPR have detailed guidelines about how to craft a privacy policy.
+Articles 12, 13, and 14 of GDPR have detailed guidelines about how to craft a privacy policy.
 There are specific requirements for what should be included in a privacy policy and the EU calls it a “privacy notice.”

 According to the GDPR, cloud-hosted companies must create a privacy policy that should: